EmmyAbella444/Unit-1.-A-/README.md

 ## Problem definition

 My client is Ms. Jones.
 She just moved in to live alone and needs to organize her expenses.
-She has a lot of interest in cryptocurrencies and currently she is using spreadsheets to store her entire expense database and so has been facing difficulties in keeping all the data organized because it is not possible for her to find useful statistics of her expenses, and she’s having trouble getting organized with the transactions.
+She has a lot of interest in cryptocurrencies and currently she is using spreadsheets to store her entire expenses database and so has been facing difficulties in keeping all the data organized because it is not possible for her to find useful statistics of her expenses, and she’s having trouble getting organized with the transactions.

-DATABASE
+HER DATABASE

 FOOD...........02/09/2022.....100 DOT
 RENT...........03/09/2022.....500 DOT